sandeepgitam/hello-world/README.md

 # hello-world
 This is my first repository in github.
-My name is **Ladi Sandeep Kumar**, woring as an >Assistant Professor in *GITAM DEEMED TO BE UNIVERSITY VISAKHAPATNAM*.
+My name is **Ladi Sandeep Kumar**, working as an Assistant Professor in *GITAM DEEMED TO BE UNIVERSITY VISAKHAPATNAM*.